MI-FraunhoferIWM/data2rdf/docs/examples/abox/2_excel.md

 ### The mapping

 In contrast to the previous CSV example, we have to provide more information about the location of the data in the excel file.
 Previously, we simply had to provide the `key` of the concept in the data file.
-But since we are using `openpyxl`, we need to provide the `worksheet`, `value_location` (in case of metadata), `time_series_start` (in case of time series) and `unit_location` (in case of quantitative data) for each concept in the excel file.
+But since we are using `openpyxl`, we need to provide the `worksheet`, `value_location` (in case of metadata), `dataframe_start` (in case of time series) and `unit_location` (in case of quantitative data) for each concept in the excel file.

 A valid mapping for the example file show above may look like this: